 24% never succeed in keeping their resolutions.

-These statistics hold little encouragement or motivation for setting New Year’s resolutions.
+These statistics hold little encouragement or motivation for setting resolutions.
 Now consider this related statistic:

 People who make resolutions are 10 times more likely to attain their goals than people who don’t explicitly make them.

 Creating resolutions/goals significantly increases your chances for moving forward.
-But how you go about making and maintaining those goals has a huge impact on their chances for success.
+How you go about making and maintaining those goals has a huge impact on their chances for success, though.

 Consider the following goal setting tips to help you move toward a healthier year.

 - Keep it simple.
-Simple may not necessarily mean easy, but it does mean more focused and true to who you are in Christ.
+Simple may not necessarily mean easy, but it does mean being more focused and truer to who you are in Christ.
 Stay simple and specific with goal setting.

 - Think small-steps.
-Never underestimate the power of small steps to add up over time to make a huge difference.
+Never underestimate the power of small steps that add up over time to make a huge difference.

 - Write them down.
 People are 42% more likely to achieve their goals just by writing them down.